 The congestion and swelling in the sinuses make it difficult for air to pass through, which can be uncomfortable (2).

 According to the American Rhinologic Society, your reflex is to breathe through your nose while you’re asleep.
 But the sinus inflammation and swelling caused by sinusitis can force you to breathe through your mouth instead.

 There are different types of sinusitis that can last for different lengths of time;

 Usually, your sinuses drain every 10 minutes to maintain a clear passage.
 When you get a cold or suffer from allergies, the nasal passages typically swell up.
 It blocks the flow of the sinuses.
 However, when you are sick, the nasal passages are unable to clean themselves naturally.
-It leads to a build-up of mucus that contains bacteria.
+It leads to a build-up of thick mucus (that contains bacteria), causing bacterial overgrowth.

 If bacteria continue to build up in the nasal passages, it leads to inflammation.
 Subsequent nasal congestion will most likely prevent you from getting a good night’s sleep.

 The symptoms vary depending on the type and severity of the infection.
 They are similar to those of a common cold that may include:

 - Reduced sense of smell